-The appeal to emotion is a logical fallacy which occurs when a misleading argument, and particularly one that is unsound or missing factual evidence, is used with the goal of manipulating people’s emotions.
-For example, a person using an appeal to emotion in a debate might encourage the audience to ignore facts that their opponent brought up, by attempting to elicit anger, resentment, and distrust against their source.
+The appeal to emotion is a logical fallacy that involves manipulating people’s emotions to strengthen their support for the conclusion of an unsound argument (e.g., one that’s misleading or baseless).
+For example, a person using an appeal to emotion in a debate might encourage the audience to ignore certain, by trying to make the audience angry at their source.

-Because appeals to emotion are so effective, and because they play a critical role in various discussions, it’s important to understand them.
-As such, in the following article you will see examples of appeals to emotion, understand how they work, and learn what you can do in order to respond to people who use them.
+Appeals to emotion can be highly effective, and are frequently used in many contexts, so it’s important to understand them.
+Accordingly, in the following article you will learn more about appeals to emotion, and see what you can do about them in practice.

 Examples of appeals to emotion

-Alice: our research shows that the proposed plan is unlikely to help improve the job market, so it would be better to come up with a different, more effective plan before moving forward.
+Alex: Our research shows that the proposed plan is unlikely to improve the job market, so it would be better to come up with a more effective plan before proceeding.

 Bob: I don’t think we should care too much about what the so called “research” says.
-What matters is pushing this plan through, so we know that we did everything we could to help people win their jobs back, no matter the cost.
+What matters is pushing this plan through, so we can know that we did everything possible to help people win their jobs back, no matter the cost.

 “How can you say that the government shouldn’t censor the internet?
 Think of the poor children who might be exposed to inappropriate content.”

-In addition, it’s important to keep in mind that appeals to emotions are often used in conjunction with other fallacies, in order to achieve a synergistic rhetorical effect.
-For instance, consider the following example:
+In addition, appeals to emotions are often used together with other logical fallacies and rhetorical techniques.
+For example:

 “Vaccines are so unnatural; it’s disgusting that people are willing to put something like that in their body.”

-Here, the appeal to emotion, which in this case appeals to people’s sense of disgust, is combined with an appeal to nature, in an attempt to promote a strong negative reaction against something that is framed as “unnatural”.
+Here, the argument appeals to people’s disgust, and is combined with a fallacious appeal to nature, in an attempt to promote a negative emotional reaction toward something that’s framed as unnatural.

 Another example of this is the following:

-Journalist: how do you feel regarding the allegations toward the leader of your party?
+Journalist: How do you feel about the allegations toward the leader of your party?

-Politician: oh great, another wannabe journalist being paid by the large media corporations in order to push this nonsense agenda.
+Politician: Oh great, another wannabe journalist being paid by the large media corporations to push this nonsense agenda.

-Here, the appeal to emotion is combined with an ad hominem attack, since it’s meant to elicit a strong emotional reaction against the person which it targets.
-In addition, in this case, the appeal to emotion is also used as a red herring, since the person using it is trying to distract their opponent and the audience from the question which they were asked.
+Here, the appeal to emotion is combined with an ad hominem attack, to promote a negative emotional reaction against the journalist.
+It’s also used as a red herring, that’s meant to distract the journalist and the audience from the original question that the politician was asked.

 Types of appeals to emotion